History of OECD in Timeline

 OECD

-The Organisation for Economic Co-operation and Development (OECD) is an intergovernmental organization established in 1961.
-It consists of 38 member countries committed to democracy and market economies.
-The OECD serves as a platform for these nations to collaborate, compare policy experiences, address shared challenges, identify best practices, and coordinate domestic and international policies to promote economic progress and world trade.
+The Organisation for Economic Co-operation and Development (OECD) is an intergovernmental organization established in 1961 with 38 member countries.
+It serves as a forum for countries committed to democracy and market economies to collaborate on economic and social progress, compare policy experiences, address shared challenges, identify best practices, and coordinate both domestic and international policies.
+The OECD's primary goal is to stimulate economic progress and world trade among its member nations.

 The OECD Library & Archives collection dates from 1947, including records from the Committee for European Economic Co-operation (CEEC) and the Organisation for European Economic Co-operation (OEEC), predecessors of today's OECD.